ni/nimi-python/docs/niswitch/enums.rst

-        The switch module does not produce a Scan Advanced Output trigger.
+        The switch device does not produce a Scan Advanced Output trigger.